 But as I said, I'd researched it so I know something about it, which appears to put me ahead of a lot of people on the net who are selling these things, so here we go.

 The X334 is a table-model AM/FM tube-radio named "The Highlighter."
 (Zenith tended to name their radios.)
 It was manufactured in 1967, and it appears in sales literature from that time.
 That's also the year the SAMS Photofact was made for this chassis.
 A lot of people date it from the 1950s (or earlier) based on the patent dates cited on the label.
-Uh-uh.
-If you were around in the late 60s/early 70s, you recognize this style.
-It looks like several television cabinets I grew up with.
+No. If you were around in the late 60s/early 70s, you recognize this style.
+It looks like several television cabinets my family had growing up.

 There are two styles of cabinet, and the last letter of the model tells you which: the X334M is American Provincial and the X334W is Danish Modern.
 Once you know what to look for it's easy to tell them apart, but they're largely the same.
 First, there's the grill cloth.
 The American Provincial has a tighter, patterned weave; the Danish Modern has a heavy block pattern.